Caelan Doris: Ireland

+Youth

 Doris played for Ireland Under-20s in both 2017 and 2018, captaining them in the 2018 World Rugby Under 20 Championship.
 Despite a poor campaign from Ireland, he was one of the standout players of the tournament.
 He has 14 Ireland under-20 caps despite being injured for the entire 2018 Six Nations Under 20 Championship.

+Senior

 Doris received his first call up to the senior Ireland squad for the 2020 Six Nations Championship, and made his debut when he started at number 8 in Ireland's opening fixture against Scotland on 1 February 2020, though a concussion meant that his debut lasted only four minutes.
 Doris missed the 2021 Six Nations and returned to play for Ireland in the summer and autumn internationals playing a starring role in Ireland wins against Japan, New Zealand and Argentina.
 Doris also scored his first tries for Ireland in the matches against New Zealand and Argentina.
-Doris was selected by his fellow players as the Irish men’s Players’ Player of the Year 2023 at the Rugby Players Ireland awards.
+Doris was selected by his fellow players as the Irish men's Players’ Player of the Year 2023 at the Rugby Players Ireland awards.

 On 11 February 2024, Doris captained the Ireland team for the first time in their game against Italy in the Six Nations Championship.
 In October 2024, he was named as squad captain ahead of the 2024 Autumn Nations Series.
 In November 2024, he was nominated for World Rugby Player of the Year award for 2024 and named at No.8 in the 2024 World Rugby Dream Team of the Year.
+He was named captain of the Irish squad ahead of the 2026 Six Nations.